GUP1 Application instructions

 Applications will be limited to one page of text and one page of supporting data and figures.
 Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).
 To download an application guide click here.

-This initial cycle will support single particle cryoEM data collection on one of our existing Titan Krios instruments using dedicated NCCAT Titan Krios instruments with a Gatan K3 direct-electron detector.
+Our primary focus is to support single particle cryoEM data collection on one of the dedicated NCCAT Titan Krios instruments with a Gatan K3 direct-electron detector.
 Applicants should have pre-screened cryoEM samples with pre-processing results (representative micrograph, 2D class averages, and initial reconstruction if available) from the same batch of grids to be submitted for data collection at NCCAT.

 Accepted NCCAT users (and their PI’s if applicable) are required to sign a written agreement that they will comply with all NIH data sharing, reporting and publication policies.
 The written agreement will also outline other requirements and policies for NCCAT access so as to manage expectations as transparently as possible.

-The initial round of proposals will be for General User Proposals (GUP1s) for Titan Krios access.
+The current for of General User Proposals (GUP1s) is for Titan Krios access to complete a defined research experiment.
 We have a quarterly call for applications, reviewed and ranked by a User Review Committee (URC), which is a peer review committee.
-During this development phase only one (1) session will be awarded per proposal, which may be 1 – 2 days in length.
+During this development phase only one (1) to three (3) sessions will be awarded per proposal, which may be 1 – 3 days in length each.
 Projects requiring multiple days and many sessions will be given extra scrutiny and will have to meet a high standard for preliminary data.

 Users proposals are scored in the following categories: (i) scientific impact; (ii) scientific feasibility; (iii) technical feasibility; (iv) NCCAT resources requested (Krios days); (v) geographical demographics.
 The URC will score these aspects on a scale of 1-5 and also have the option to provide additional comments.